 High and Lo Porosity: Good Regimens for both

-High porosity hair is hair that has a highly porous cuticle layer, which allows moisture to easily enter and exit the hair shaft.
-This type of hair can be prone to dryness, frizz, and damage, but can benefit from deeply moisturizing treatments and sealing in moisture with oils or butters.
+High porosity hair refers to hair with a highly porous cuticle layer, allowing moisture to easily enter and exit the hair shaft.
+While this type of hair can be prone to dryness, frizz, and damage, there are ways to combat these challenges effectively.
+The key lies in incorporating deeply moisturizing treatments and moisture-sealing techniques using nourishing oils or butters.

 Leave a comment